jmcheon/deep_learning_specialization/Course1/week2/README.md

 #### questions:
 - given the input $x$ and parameters $w, b$, how do we generate the output $\hat y$?
-- what happends when the $Z$ of sigmoid function becomes very large negative number or very small number?
+- what happens when the $Z$ of the sigmoid function becomes a very large negative number or a very small number?
-- why is it better to use the conventional notation for parameters separated in $W$ and $b$ rather than having them as $\theta$ all together in deep learning?
+- why is it better to use the conventional notation for parameters separated in $W$ and $b$ rather than having them as $\theta$ together in deep learning?
 - what are the parameters for logistic regression?
 	- : W, as $n_x$ dimensional vector, and b, as a real number